BlackBird-6/blotto/README.md

 python avg_interactive.py algos/w42_algos.txt  # loads a specific file
 ```

-**Controls:** ◀/▶ buttons or arrow keys to step, slider to scrub.
-Shows each strategy's allocation as a bar chart alongside the cumulative average of all higher-ranked strategies.
+**Controls:** Use the clickable left/right buttons or arrow keys to step, or use the slider to scrub.
+Each graph shows the current strategy's allocation alongside the cumulative average of all higher-ranked strategies.

 ## Requirements